National Steel and Shipbuilding Company: Work done

 NASSCO began building commercial cargo ships in 1959, eventually including large cargo ships and Alaska-class oil tankers.
 Its most famous commercial ship was the Exxon Valdez tanker, which completed construction at NASSCO in 1986, and in 1989 returned to NASSCO for repairs after its accident and oil spill in Alaska.
 In December 2012 the company signed a contract to build two 764 ft container ships powered by liquefied natural gas (LNG).
 When completed they will be the largest LNG-powered ships of any kind in the world.

 Beginning in the 1990s the company won Navy contracts to build AOE-10 support ships, strategic sealift ships, and TOTE Orca-class trailerships.
 Additional Navy contracts awarded during the 2000s included maintenance of the San Diego–based USS Ticonderoga (CG-47) and USS Spruance (DD-963) warships.
 In 2001 the Navy awarded NASSCO its largest order in company history, to build the Lewis and Clark-class dry cargo ships (T-AKE), a 14-ship program with a contract value of $3.7 billion.
 The company has a contract to build at least three Mobile Landing Platform ships, a new class of ship for the U.S. Navy.
 Construction on the first vessel began in July 2011 and the keel was laid for the second in December 2012.
 In 2016, Matson, Inc ordered two Kanaloa-class freighters, to be delivered near the end of the decade.

+In 2018, NASSCO began its largest contract to build up to 20 John Lewis class T-AO's.

+From 2021-2026, NASSCO accomplished the first, second, and third SEWIP modernizations and upgrades to DDG-91, DDG-93, and DDG-95.